Moving PDF Pages programmatically via Python

 It shows how to move a specific page to a different position within the same document — a common need when reorganizing or editing PDF layouts.

-1. Load the input PDF document.
+1. Load the input PDF document using the Document class.

 5. Save the modified document as a new file.